Internal Medicine Residency Curriculum

 The ICU team is a busy service, responsible for the care of patients in the Cardiac ICU, General ICU, Vascular ICU and Neuro ICU.
 As a Level I tertiary care center, SNGH provides a wide range of pathophysiology and experiences.
 Procedural experience is another important aspect of the ICU rotation.
 You will gain the experience needed to perform procedures such as LPs, paracentesis, thoracentesis, central lines, and arterial lines.

 This clinic rotation is based in the Ambulatory Care Center (ACC) affiliated with SNGH.
 Morning clinics consist of a wide variety of subspecialties including Rheumatology, Cardiology, Women’s Health, Pulmonary, Podiatry, Dermatology, Heme/Onc, Neurology, Ophthalmology and HIV/Infectious Disease.
-Afternoons are spent in a general medicine clinic at the ACC or at the Virginia Beach Health Clinic for uninsured patients.
+Afternoons are spent in the resident's assigned continuity clinic.

 Advanced Ambulatory (for senior residents)

-During this clinic rotation, the resident works one-on-one with an attending developing a management plan for patients following hospital discharge, which is an important aspect of continuity of care.
+During this clinic rotation, the resident works one-on-one with an attending developing a management plan for patients following hospital discharge.
 One of the rewarding aspects of this rotation is witnessing the dramatic clinical improvement as patients transition from the inpatient setting to the outpatient setting.
 This rotation also features HTN, DM and Asthma clinics to further enhance your management skills in these common problems.

 Night Float/Consults (VAMC)